metafates/testo/docs/tutorial.md

 Parametrized functions will run with the Cartesian product of all values provided by `Cases` functions - 15 different cases in our example.

-If test will specify a parameter for which `Cases` function does not exist an error will be raised before running any tests during static analysis.
+If test specifies a parameter for which `Cases` function does not exist an error is raised before running any tests during static analysis.
 The same goes for type mismatch.

-## Subtests
+## Sub-tests

-Since tests in `testo` does not use `testing.T` directly, running subtests (`t.Run`) is done differently to preserve `T` type inside subtests.
+Since tests in `testo` does not use `testing.T` directly, running sub-tests (`t.Run`) is done differently to preserve `T` type inside sub-tests.

 Helper function `testo.Run` is available for that.
-It accepts `T` instance, subtest name and an actual subtest as a function.
+It accepts `T` instance, sub-test name and an actual sub-test as a function.

 ```go
 func (Suite) CasesC() []int {